nuejs/nue/packages/nuejs.org/docs/performance-optimization.md

 ## View transitions
 The next most important performance setting is to enable view transitions.
-This causes your pages to load significantly faster, and the page transition in an animated way.
+This causes your pages to load significantly faster and transition in an animated way.

 You can enable view transitions globally in the `site.yaml` file: